MARKSharkky/CST8117/README.txt

-Starter code for Lab 6 the calculator.
+Starter code for Lab 7 on form validation and manipulation.